-We are much obliged to the Locomotive, a sprightly paper published at Indianapolis.
-Ind., for the following friendly notice.
-Our go-ahcad cotemporary is the offiit having the largest circulation within the general deliv-
+We are much obliged to the Locomotive, a sprightly paper published at Indianapolis, Ind., for the following friendly notice.
+Our go-ahead cotemporary is the offiit having the largest circulation within the general deliv-

 "We would call attention to the prospectus of the SCIENTIFIC AMERICAN, in another column.
 This paper is known to all practical men, and there are few who can afford to do without it.
-The reliable and valuable informmore than any investment of the same amount It is one of our especial favorites, and will be of all of. that take it and read it regularly."
+The reliable and valuable informways been in the line of the least resistance.
+This line ation it contains in a year will profit any man fifty times more than any investment of the same amount It is one of our especial favorites, and will be of all that take it and read it regularly."

-LEISURE .- How happy all ought to be who have leisure, a freedom from business or hurry, a convenience of time to do just what the mind dictates-to read, to walk, to ride, to study, or to pray.
+LEISURE.-How happy all ought to be who have leisure, a freedom from business or hurry, a convenience of time to do just what the mind dictates-to read, to walk, to ride, to study, or to pray.
 We hope you, who have leisure, have a consideration for those who have it not.
 Many a weary limb will rest to-night, but to labor again on the morrow, on and on, day after day, from sunrise till far into the coming night.
 To such, leisure is unknown.
 They may be likened unto the apostles, "coming and going, and they had no leisure so much as to eat."
 You who have leisure, be proud of it, make use of it; once past, it is sunk into the catacomb of eternity.
 Leisure is spare time, and properly employed, it is so much of life increased beyond its natural span.